wesleyfeitosa/clone-mercadolivre/README.md

 This project is under the MIT license.
 See the file [LICENSE](LICENSE) for more details.

+## 🙏🏼 Acknowledgments

+I want to thank [Rocketseat](https://github.com/Rocketseat) for devising and providing the basis for this project

 ---

 Made with 💜 by Wesley Feitosa :wave: